aws/eks-anywhere/docs/content/en/docs/workshops/packages/adot/adot_amp_amg.md

 pip install awscurl
 ```
 ```
-awscurl -X POST --region us-west-2 --service aps "$AMP_QUERY_ENDPOINT?query=up"
+awscurl -X POST --region us-west-2 --service aps "<amp-query-endpoint>?query=up"
 ```

 ## Create an AMG workspace and connect to the AMP workspace

-An AMG workspace is created to query metrics from the AMP workspace and visualize the metrics in dashboards.
+An AMG workspace is created to query metrics from the AMP workspace and visualize the metrics in user-selected or user-built dashboards.

 Follow steps below to create the AMG workspace: